enoren5/tarot_juicer/README.md

-# global-initiation-Django
+# Global Initiation

-'Global Initiation .agency' (out reach) with tarot generator
+This is a Django-based 'Global Initiation .agency' for reaching out (or appealing) to the broadest audience possible using tarot card